Enroll in the ALS Care Locator

 This will give them the information they need to understand their total annual out-of-pocket cost.

-- Changes that affect patients—including a cap on their OOP medication costs—will depend on their Medicare Part D plan and the plan year
+- Changes that affect patients—including a cap on their OOP medication costs—will depend on their Medicare Part D plan

 - Patients are still responsible for paying their monthly premium3